 - Leg cramps These are always a pain for me!
 I have found that stretching out my calves really helps.

 Fortunately, you are only a few weeks away from hitting the end of your first trimester, which means that these lovely problems should be getting better.
-Some women, however, do experience these symptoms for the entire pregnancy.
+Some women, however, do experience these symptoms during the entire pregnancy.

 You may be beginning to have develop a baby bump, especially if this is not your first pregnancy.
 For bellies that are starting to get a little too big for normal clothes, but not quite big enough for maternity clothes, a belly band such as the Reve Maternity Seamless Waistband can be a great solution.
 It is cheaper than buying new tops, and it can be used throughout the pregnancy.
-The purpose of the band is so provide extra length and coverage for shirts that are becoming too tight and short, as well as covering open zippers and unbuttoned pants.
+The purpose of the band is so to provide extra length and coverage for shirts that are becoming too tight and short, as well as covering open zippers and unbuttoned pants.
 (Don’t pretend like you haven’t done it!)
 I wish I has known about these with my first pregnancy.
 I walked all around a store one time with my underwear hanging out of my un-zipped zipper!

 FOR EVERY STAGE OF PREGNANCY

 If your belly has not started to protrude, do not worry or think that your baby is not growing enough.
 You may want to start applying Burt’s Bees Belly Butter to prevent stretch marks on your skin for when it does start to grow.
-Your breasts are probably still swollen and tender, and they are more than likely causing a lot of discomfort.
+Your breasts are probably still swollen and tender, and they are more than likely causing a lot of discomforts.
 Be sure that you are wearing a comfortable bra with enough support.
 Don’t spend a lot of money on one though, because your breast size will continue to change as your pregnancy progresses.